jsa-aerial/aerobio/doc/install-doc.md

 ## Starting from sequencer output

-Whether you are working with RNA-Seq or Tn-Seq, ff you are starting with the direct sequencer output of either Illumina or Element Biosciences (ElemBio), you first need to convert that to sample fastq files.
+Whether you are working with RNA-Seq or Tn-Seq, if you are starting with the direct sequencer output of either Illumina or Element Biosciences (ElemBio), you first need to convert that to sample fastq files.
 For Illumina, you will need bcl-convert and for ElemBio you will need bases2fastq (both listed under **Tools**).
 It is usually best to change directories to the sequencer's output directory, which we take here as SeqOutput

 * Illumina bcl-convert